 When studying these issues you'll find the word "Creationism" used with a different meaning, referring not to belief in a literal interpretation of Genesis.
 But to belief that each individual Soul/Spirit is directly created by God from scratch at the conception or birth (or somewhere in-between) of every individual person.

 But either way, Jesus individual Pre-Existence is because He is God, it's part of how He's distinct from other humans.
 In John 1 The Word created everything, while in Genesis 1 Adam was the last thing created on Day Six.

 If you want to consider how these doctrines might play a role in the End Times deception.
-Is how the Two Beasts of Revelation may be an attempt to echo two Adams.
+The Two Beasts of Revelation may be an attempt to echo two Adams.
 The second Beast comes from the Earth, and then gives life to the Image of the first Beast.
 Either way, I have already considered how The Image of the Beast doctrine could tie into an attempt to make "The Antichrist" a counterfeit "Last Adam".
 In my Which Beast is actually in control post, and my Can Sunday Worship be the Mark of the Beast post, where I explain that if you want to tie the Mark to a day of the Week, it should be the Sixth Day not the first.